 I have notes regarding a 7-year old Montreal Gazette newspaper article about the endocrine disruptor, bisphenol A (BPA).
 It started with the line, “Relax – food chemicals can’t hurt you.”
 That was one heck of a general assertion!
 Did the author, who is a well-known educator and media personality to this day, forget things like the botulinum toxin, a chemical that can show up in food that hasn’t been preserved properly.
 Of course incidences of botulism are rare, but the compounds glucose, sucrose, sodium chloride and sodium nitrite are common additives and are far from being innocuous.

 There are enough people out there who hate nuances.
 They will tolerate details as long as there is a clear-cut answer at the end of a short article.
 The author of The Gazette article did not disappoint.
 He totally dismissed the concerns about the particular endocrine disruptor.
 Unfortunately, he failed to mention that there were other compounds in its class, some far more powerful, and that even at that, he failed to look at the problem ecologically where, for example, extremely low doses had effects on fish.
-The Centers for Disease Control and Prevention website currently(2020) states:
+With endocrine disruptors, it’s not a question of “the dose makes the poison” since they are not acting as poisons but as hormone mimics, and the hormones in question, unlike most poisons, normally operate at very low concentrations.
+For example, endogenous estrogens and estrogenic drugs operate in the picomolar range ( 10-12 moles per liter) The Centers for Disease Control and Prevention website currently(2020) states:

 Human health effects from BPA at low environmental exposures are unknown.
 BPA has been shown to affect the reproductive systems of laboratory animals.
 More research is needed to understand the human health effects of exposure to BPA.